 Central University fielded a football team at its campus in Richmond.

 Cabinet photograph of Central University of Kentucky players S.P.
 Scott and Bob Adams in the 1890's.
 The footballs of the era somewhat resembled a watermelon.
 In 1906, the ball was reshaped in order to make it easier to pass, a reflection of the new rules which were mentioned in Chapter 11.

-Central University ran into financial difficulties almost from the onset and in 1901 agreed to be consolidated with Centre College.
-The college, including its law school, was moved to Danville.
+Central University ran into financial difficulties almost from the onset and in August 1891 it was legally consolidated with Centre College.
+By 1901, it was agreed that its campus should also be actually physically consolidated with Centre, and Central, including its law school, was moved to Danville.
 The newly joined Richmond and Danville schools went by the Central University of Kentucky name.
 It was somewhat confusing to people.
 As you can see below from the newspaper clipping, there was now, "The Centre College and Central University at Danville."